DinoTools/dionaea/doc/source/installation.rst

     make
     sudo make install

-The your new honeypot can be found in the directory '/dionaea'.
+The new honeypot can be found in the directory :code:`/opt/dionaea`.

+.. _Ubuntu 14.04:

 Ubuntu 14.04
 ------------